gvwilson/thirdbit/src/fiction/still-book/index.md

 to hear you play.
 It's been a long time since I heard any music."

 "I don't play it any more," Still said.
 "Not really.
-But if you'd like to come down to the market some day, I---I sort of play there.
+But if you'd like to come down to the market some day, I—I sort of play there.
 People seem to like it."

 The gargoyle shook his head again.
 "I wish I could."